energywebfoundation/origin/packages/ew-utils-demo/README.md

 ## Configuration

-The configuration and flow of actions is done with the file [ewf-config.json](config/ewf-config.json) in the config-folder.
+The configuration and flow of actions is done with the file [demo-config.json](config/demo-config.json) in the config-folder.

 The following keys are required:
 * topAdminPrivateKey: the private key of the topAdmin
-* matcherPrivateKey: the private key for the used matcher
 * flow: an array with flow actions.
 They will get executed in the ordering within the config-file

 ### flow actions